 On April 17, 2018, the Company entered into a share purchase agreement with the Company's former CEO, who is also the former sole shareholder of Clinicas (the "Purchaser").
 The Purchase Agreement was entered into as a prerequisite to entering into an acquisition agreement that would result in a change of control of the Company.
 The terms of the Purchase Agreement are detailed in Note 11 of the financial statements for the year ended December 31, 2018.
 This Purchase Agreement constituted a discontinued operation involving the loss of control of Clinicas by the Company as at December 31, 2017.
 During the year ended December 31, 2018, the Purchase Agreement was not executed.
 As a result, a subsequent settlement agreement was entered into subsequent to December 31, 2018 (the "Settlement Agreement").
-As a result of the Settlement Agreement, the loss of control of Clinicas constitutes a discontinued operation of the Company as at December 31, 2018.
-As a result, all of the assets and liabilities of Clinicas have been classified as held-for-sale as at December 31, 2018 and December 31, 2017.
-This resulted in a net liability of \$139,372 (December 31, 2017 - \$45,453) from discontinued operation as at December 31, 2018.
+As a result of the Settlement Agreement, the loss of control of Clinicas constitutes a discontinued operation of the Company as at March 31, 2019 and December 31, 2018.
+As a result, all of the assets and liabilities of Clinicas have been classified as held-for-sale as at March 31, 2019 and December 31, 2018 - \$139,372) from discontinued operation as at March 31, 2019.

-On July 25, 2018, the Company had completed a non-brokered private placement raising aggregate gross proceeds of \$3,555,000 on issuance issued of an aggregate of 14,220,000 Common Shares at a subscription price of \$0.25 per Common Share.
+On July 25, 2018, the Company completed a non-brokered private placement raising aggregate gross proceeds of \$3,555,000 on issuance issued of an aggregate of 14,220,000 Common Shares at a subscription price of \$0.25 per Common Share.

-On August 1, 2018, the Company had completed the acquisition of all the issued and outstanding shares of HealthVue Ventures Ltd. ("HealthVue") thereof in consideration of \$1,000,000 in cash and an aggregate of 12,000,000 common shares of the Company at a deemed price of \$0.25 per share, of which 10,800,000 of such shares are restricted from trading with 1/6 released from the restriction every 6 months commencing January 30, 2019.
+On August 1, 2018, the Company completed the acquisition of all the issued and outstanding shares of HealthVue Ventures Ltd. ("HealthVue") thereof in consideration of \$1,000,000 in cash and an aggregate of 12,000,000 common shares of the Company at a deemed price of \$0.25 per share, of which 10,800,000 of such shares are restricted from trading with 1/6 released from the restriction every 6 months commencing January 30, 2019.